Inokashira Park Benzaiten Shrine

-Though peaceful, this shrine to Benzaiten comes with a legend that’s far from serene.
+Though peaceful, this Benzaiten temple comes with a legend that’s far from serene.
 Supposedly, the goddess has a rather jealous side and unleashes her spite at any lovestruck couples who pass by.

-The serene shrine stands atop an island within a lake within a large park in the west of Tokyo.
-Because Benzaiten is a goddess of water, her shrine tends to be built on a waterfront.
-The statue of Benzaiten housed in the shrine depicts a beautiful goddess with eight arms.
-It’s a hibutsu (“hidden Buddha”) that’s shown to the public only once in 12 years, in the year of snake.
+The serene temple stands atop an island within a lake within a large park in the west of Tokyo.
+Because Benzaiten is a goddess of water, equivalent to Saraswati of the Hindu pantheon, her shrine tends to be built on a waterfront.
+The statue of Benzaiten housed in this temple depicts a beautiful goddess with eight arms.
+It’s a hibutsu (“hidden Buddha”) that’s shown to the public only once in 12 years, in the Year of the Snake.

 And though beautiful, this goddess has a rather sinister urban legend attached to her.
-Couples are warned to avoid the park because going there will cause Benzaiten to get jealous and curse the couple, causing them to break up.
-This legend has been around for decades and is even known to people outside Tokyo.
+Couples are warned to avoid the park because going there (and riding a swan boat together) will cause Benzaiten to get jealous and curse the couple, causing them to break up.
+This legend has been around for decades and is widely known to people even outside Tokyo.

-Despite this ominous legend, you can see many couples there every day.
+Despite this ominous legend, you can see many couples around the temple every day.
 The park might be too beautiful to miss just for a rumor, especially in spring when cherry blossoms fringe the lake.
-The park also offers other attractions like swan boats, a small zoo, and the Ghibli Museum.
+The park also offers other attractions like swan boats, a small zoo, and the ever-popular Ghibli Museum.